ishaskul/bookstore/README.md

 Run `docker compose build` to build all the images.

-Run `docker compuse push` to push all the generated images to the local repository.
+Run `docker compose push` to push all the generated images to the local repository.

 Run `docker stack deploy --with-registry-auth -c docker-compose.yml <name_of_stack>` to deploy the stack.